Gross-Up Paycheck Calculator: Federal, State and Local taxes Results

 Below are your federal gross-up paycheck results.
 The results are broken up into three sections: "Paycheck Results" is your gross pay and specific deductions from your paycheck, "Net Pay" is your take-home pay, and "Calculation Based On" is the information entered into the calculator.
-To understand your results better, check the payroll results FAQs below.
+To understand your results better, check the paycheck results FAQs below.

 Take Home Pay